How Long Is 100 Weeks

 • Years: Dividing 700 days by the average number of days in a year (365) gives us approximately 1.92 years.
 This means 100 weeks is nearly two years.

 • Months: This calculation is more complex due to the varying lengths of months.
 A rough estimation, using the average of 30.44 days per month, would result in approximately 23 months.
-However, this is an approximation, and the precise number of months will vary depending on the starting and ending dates.
+On the flip side, this is an approximation, and the precise number of months will vary depending on the starting and ending dates.

 • Weeks: This is already established; 100 weeks is precisely 100 weeks.